-- 16.1 Testing - 16.1.1 All batches of food are required by the Division to be laboratory tested through the Safety Compliance Facility for safety and cannabinoid profile.
-Testing of food products shall be the financial responsibility of the Compassion Center. - 16.2 Recall Plan - 16.2.1 The Marijuana Infused Food Establishment shall: - 16.2.1.1 Prepare and maintain a current written contingency plan for use in initiating and affecting a recall of products; - 16.2.1.2 Use sufficient coding of regulated products to make possible positive identification and to facilitate effective recall of all violated lots;

-- 16.2.1.3 Maintain such product distribution records as are necessary to facilitate location of products that are being recalled.
-Such records shall be maintained for 3 years. - 16.3 Reporting and Records - 16.3.1 A Marijuana Infused Food Establishment must maintain records for each batch of product indicating type of finished product, date of production, lot number, and date and location of sales.
-These records shall be maintained for 3 years.
+- 16.1 Testing Testing. - 16.1.1 All batches of food are required by the Division to be laboratory tested through the Safety Compliance Facility safety compliance facility for safety and cannabinoid profile.
+Testing of food products shall be the financial responsibility of the Compassion Center compassion center. - 16.2 Recall Plan Plan. - 16.2.1 The Marijuana Infused Food Establishment marijuana infused food establishment shall: - 16.2.1.1 16.2.1Prepare and maintain a current written contingency plan for use in initiating and affecting a recall of products; - 16.2.1.2 16.2.2Use sufficient coding of regulated products to make possible positive identification and to facilitate effective recall of all violated lots; - 16.2.1.3 16.2.3Maintain such product distribution records as are necessary to facilitate location of products that are being recalled.
+Such These records shall be maintained for 3 years. - 16.3 Reporting and Records Records. - 16.3.1 A Marijuana Infused Food Establishment marijuana infused food establishment must maintain records for each batch of product indicating type of finished product, date of production, lot number, and date and location of sales.
+These records shall be maintained for 3 years. - 23 DE Reg.
+667 (02/01/20)